jesi-rgb/jesirgb.com/src/posts/web_type-essentials.md

 ## fractions

-fractions are a severely underrated feature in OpenType. these allow us to quickly and easily build good looking fractions without pretty much any hassle, and almost completely through CSS.
+fractions are a severely underrated feature in OpenType. these allow us to quickly and easily build good looking fractions without pretty much any hassle, in a single CSS line.

 <Frac/>